 The western coast of southern Thailand can be roughly divided into three parts:

 The Andaman Sea is home to many islands that are also suitable for island hopping.
-The picturesque beaches of Krabi and dozens of islands, including popular Phuket, Koh Phi Phi, Koh Lanta, and Koh Lipe, offer almost endless possibilities for enjoying your holiday.
+The picturesque Andaman Coast beaches in Krabi and dozens of Andaman Sea islands, including popular Phuket, Koh Phi Phi, Koh Lanta, and Koh Lipe, offer almost endless possibilities for enjoying your holiday.
 In addition to the well-known hotspots, there are plenty of other fantastic destinations that are worth visiting.
 Below you can find details of the main islands and mainland beaches that are waiting for you on the Andaman Coast.

-Phuket is the largest island of Thailand and often considered to be the most touristic island in the country.
+Phuket is the Andaman Sea island, which is also the largest island of Thailand and often considered to be the most touristic island in the country.
 Phuket is also the perfect island for beginners because of the well-developed tourist network.
 Many hotels, bars, clubs, restaurants and other tourist infrastructure are present there.
 You will also find several great viewpoints, interesting markets and impressive temples on Thailand’s largest island.

 Phuket Island is also famous as a hub of major beach resorts.
 Patong is the tourist center of the island that offers numerous beaches as well as shopping and party opportunities.
 The nightlife is centered around Soi Bangla (Bangla Road) with its neon-lit bars and chaotic atmosphere.
 Karon is the second most popular and one of the longest beaches in Phuket.
 Kata, on the other hand, is located south of Karon and offer a small bay located among forested hills.